A cubulation with no factor system: Introduction

 Briefly, the construction for Theorem \ref{thm:nofactor} is to take a free cocompact action of a group $\G$ on a product of trees $T_1\times T_2$ that contains an anti-torus, and then $\G$-equivariantly attach infinite strips to $T_1\times T_2$ along anti-tori axes.
 The details are in Section \ref{sec:nofactor}.
 The construction for Theorem \ref{thm:notacyl} builds on this by defining a certain HNN extension $\La=\G*_{\mathbb{Z}}$, and an action of $\La$ on a cube complex that splits as a tree of spaces, with vertex spaces being copies of $T_1\times T_2$ and edge spaces corresponding to the infinite strips described above.
 The arguments for this are in Section \ref{sec:nonacyl}.
 Although $\G$ admits a cubulation without a factor system, it is still a HHG because $\G\acts T_1\times T_2$ is another cubulation that does have a factor system.
 On the other hand, we do not know whether our second group $\La$ admits a cubulation with a factor system, and we do not know whether $\La$ is a HHG.
 In particular, the question of whether all cubulated groups are HHG's is still open \cite[Question A]{BehrstockHagenSisto19}.
 One possible strategy is to find a cubulated group with no largest acylindrical action (see Definition \ref{defn:largest}), since all HHG's have a largest acylindrical action \cite{AbbottBehrstockDurham21}.
 This does not work for the group $\La$ however, as we prove in Proposition \ref{prop:acyl} that $\La$ does have a largest acylindrical action.

 \textbf{Acknowledgements:}\, I am grateful for Mark Hagen's suggestion of considering anti-tori, which made my construction for Theorem \ref{thm:nofactor} more general.
+Thanks go to Anthony Genevois for his comments, in particular regarding Remark \ref{remk:deltaK}.
+And I thank the referee for their comments and corrections.
 I am also thankful for the support of the Institut Henri Poincaré (UAR 839 CNRS-Sorbonne Université), and LabEx CARMIN (ANR-10-LABX-59-01).